 Injured In A Car Accident?

-Our ICBC claim specialists are available to you 24 hours a day, seven days a week in order to help you and your family get through this process with as little stress as possible.
+Our litigation lawyers are available to you 24 hours a day, seven days a week.
+Fill out the form below, and we will help you and your family get through this process with as little stress as possible.

 Frequently Asked ICBC Law Questions

-- I have been involved in a car accident, what should my first steps be? – Most importantly, you should immediately seek medical attention.
+Most importantly, you should immediately seek medical attention.
 Many injuries caused by car accidents are not detectable right away, so an examination should be conducted even if you are not suffering from any obvious trauma.
-When you are able, it is a good idea to get your lawyer involved early on to ensure that statements and injuries are accurately reported to ICBC.

 You should report your claim to ICBC at Report a claim (icbc.com)

 They will provide you with some income loss and cover some expenses.

 Many people will not recover the full amount of their financial losses and will have to pay for a portion of their treatments to recover.
 While not fair, this is the law currently put into place by BC NDP.